Retreats & Meetings

 - Lunch catering available

 - Arrangements for your team-building or group reunion, four-season activities (hiking, biking, snowshoeing, dog sledding, snow mobile, meditation, brewery and distillery tours, cooking, painting, woodworking or pottery workshops, charity-based activities, etc.)

 - Dinner and lunch reservations or arrangements for on-site dining

-If you are looking for an intimate and confidential environment yet with all the amenities you would expect for your corporate retreat/meeting or reunion, then The Woodstocker is your venue.
+If you are looking for an intimate and confidential environment yet with all the amenities you would expect for your corporate retreat or group meeting, then The Woodstocker is your venue.
 With over 25 years of corporate careers and experience interacting with groups, we developed a first-hand understanding of what groups such as yours are looking for.
-Let us partner with you on your next retreat or reunion!
+Let us partner with you on your next retreat or group meeting!

 Your Woodstock Experience